SolemmaLLC/ClimateStudioDocs/docs/daylightCustom.rst

    :width: 900px
    :align: center

 3. **Annual Sunlight Exposure (ASE)**: The percentage of the regularly occupied floor area that is "overlit."
 In this context, "overlit" locations are those receiving direct sunlight (>1000 lux directly from the solar disc)  for more than 250 occupied hours.
 LEED versions 4.0 and 4.1 differ in how strictly ASE limits are enforced.
 It is worth pointing out that ASE is calculated for the dynamic shading system fully opened all year, whereas sDA takes the operation of dynamic shading into account.
-This distinction can cause confusion, but is meant to encourage passive solar design strategies, which can minimize visual and thermal discomfort without relying on manual shade operation.
-Spaces with automated systems such as motorized blinds or electrochromic glazings are exempted from the ASE requirement.
+This distinction can cause confusion, but is meant to encourage passive solar design strategies.

 .. figure:: images/result_viewportASE.png
    :width: 900px